zach2039/vs-pewter/README.md

 - Lead (5-10%)
 - Copper (1-5%)

-Items added that can be made of pewter (and now gold and silver) are:
+Items added that can be made of pewter are:

 - Crocks
   - Holds 6 servings instead of 4.
 Must be assembled from parts casted separately.